thomasENS/Numerosity_in_CNNs/README.md

 ## Figure 4 - Analyses of dot-pattern selective units

-To find the artificial units of AlexNet/Conv5 (as well as its untrained counterpats) that are number selective from dot-patterns stimulus dataset, run :
+To find the artificial units of trained AlexNet/Conv5 (as well as its untrained counterpart) that are number selective when using the dot-pattern stimulus dataset, run :

 ```shell
 python3 src/Network_Units_Number_Selectivity/number_selective_units_selection.py